 - Based on the patching lifecycle, every team will update the existing application images with the new base image and deploy it to production irrespective of whether the application code has changed or not.
 It applies to both virtual machines and containers.

 We have looked at the key concepts of immutable infrastructure.
+It is one of the key elements when it comes to infrastructure as code.

 As a DevOps engineer, you should follow all the standard best practices while building and deploying immutable images to reduce the attack surface.